radical-semiconductor/woodpecker/README.md

 > **Input:** A 512-bit number, the message to be compressed, and a 256-bit number, the input chaining state.
 See `get_sha256_problem()` in <src/challenge.rs> for the details in the exact in-memory layout.
 >
 > **Output:** A 256-bit number, the new chaining state.

-## Submitting Code

-Send your woodpecker programs, or instructions to generate them, to woodpecker@radicalsemiconductor.com.
-Documentation is appreciated!
-The first 10 people to get through Challenge 3 get a free t-shirt!

-We also encourage you to send over whatever compilers you built to generate your programs too.
-Particularly cool or clever compiler stacks will get shoutouts on the leaderboard!

 ## FAQ